 What if the Parents Are Divorced or Separated?

-In order to divide any judgment sum awarded in a wrongful death suit between divorced or separated parents, the court will consider a the following factors:
+In order to divide any judgment sum awarded in a wrongful death lawsuit between divorced or separated parents, the court will consider the following factors:

 - Each parent’s relationship with the deceased;

 - Each parent’s parental responsibility for the deceased; and

 - Any other factors that the court deems necessary to make a fair and equitable decision.